memph1024/swapdex-documentation/docs/what-to-try/democracy.md

 !!! hint
     Video explainer on Council

-To represent passive stakeholders, Polkadot introduces the idea of a "council".
+To represent passive stakeholders, Kusari uses the idea of a "council".
 The council is an on-chain entity comprising several actors, each represented as an on-chain account.
-On Kusari, the council currently consists of 8 members.
-This is expected to increase over the next few months to 19 seats.
-In general, the council will end up having a fixed number of seats.
-On Kusari, this will be 19 seats.
+On Kusari, the council will consist of 19 seats.

 Along with controlling the treasury, the council is called upon primarily for three tasks of governance: proposing sensible referenda, cancelling uncontroversially dangerous or malicious referenda, and electing the technical committee.